iobis/manual/name_matching.md

-## Name Matching Strategy for taxonomic quality control
+## Name matching for taxonomic quality control

 OBIS requires all your specimens to be classified and matched against an authoritative taxonomic register.
 This effectively attaches unique stable identifiers (and digitally traceable) to each of your species.
 Meaning, if a taxonomic ranking or a species name changes in the future, there will be no question as to which species your dataset is actually referring to.
 Matching to registers also helps to avoid misspelled or unused terms.